-Drawing on a variety of methodological traditions and theoretical frameworks, ITMS faculty engage in rigorous and field-moving research that has been published in leading journals, including British Journal of Educational Technology, Cultural Studies of Science Education, Educational Technology Research and Development, Journal of Educational Research, Journal of Research in Science Teaching, Journal of STEM Education: Innovations and Research, Journal of Technology and Teacher Education, Mathematics Teaching in the Middle School, School Science and Mathematics, Science Education, Science & Education, Simulation & Gaming, Teaching Children Mathematics, Teaching for Excellence and Equity in Mathematics, and ZDM- International Journal on Mathematics Education.
+Drawing on a variety of methodological traditions and theoretical frameworks, ITMS faculty engage in rigorous and field-moving research that has been published in leading journals, including British Journal of Educational Technology, Cultural Studies of Science Education, Distance Education, Journal of Educational Technology & Society, Journal of Mathematics Teacher Education, Journal of Research in Science Teaching, Journal of STEM Education: Innovations and Research, Journal of Technology and Teacher Education, Learning, Media and Technology, Mathematics Teaching in the Middle School, School Science and Mathematics, Science Education, Simulation & Gaming, Teachers College Record, Teaching Children Mathematics, Teaching for Excellence and Equity in Mathematics, and ZDM- International Journal on Mathematics Education.

 In addition to collaborating with each other on topics such as the use of virtual worlds to support the mathematics learning of pre-service teachers, and collaborating with other faculty in the School of Education on projects such as using coding apps to support literacy instruction, faculty in ITMS collaborate with colleagues across campus.
 This includes working with scholars in the College of Agriculture and Life Sciences, the College of Liberal Arts and Sciences, the College of Design, and the College of Engineering on projects such as a multi-million dollar NSF STEM-C grant focused on preparing elementary teachers to engage their students in experiential learning of essential science and engineering concepts.
 Graduate students benefit from all of these collaborations, as participants in specific projects and as students advised by and in courses taught by leading scholars in their field.